karlfloersch/optimism/op-up/README.md

 # op-up (external L1 mode)

-This mode runs a single L2 (chainId you choose) against an external L1 RPC (e.g., Sepolia).
+This mode runs an L2 (chainId you choose) against an external L1 RPC (e.g., Sepolia).
+You can deploy one or multiple chains by calling the deployer once per chain.
 Supervisor v2 embeds an op-node per L2 and exposes /v1/sync_status and an /opnode/{chainId}/ proxy.

 ## One-time setup